sunholo-data/sunholo-py/docs/docs/howto/mcp_server.md

 )
 ```

-This will create an MCP server endpoint at `/mcp` that handles the streamable-http transport protocol.
+This will create an MCP server endpoint at `/mcp` that handles HTTP-based JSON-RPC requests following the MCP protocol.

 ## Available MCP Tools